Are venture capitalists misunderstood?

 by Sebastian Mallaby, Penguin, 2022

-The last few years have been tough on the reputation of venture capitalists.
-Poor governance, discrimination, and malpractice have dogged major companies financed by VCs, which have frequently been characterized as enablers of a reckless, fake-it-till-you-make-it culture among startups.
-In a critical essay published in the New Yorker in November 2020, author Charles Duhigg called VCs “increasingly avaricious and cynical” and accused them of becoming “co-conspirators with hype-artists, handing them millions of dollars and encouraging their worst tendencies.”
+The last few years have been tough on the reputation of venture capitalists (VCs).
+Malpractice, discrimination, and poor governance have dogged major companies financed by VCs, which have frequently been characterized as enablers of a reckless, fake-it-till-you-make-it culture among startups.
+In a critical essay in the New Yorker in November 2020, author Charles Duhigg called VCs “increasingly avaricious and cynical” and accused them of becoming “co-conspirators with hype-artists, handing them millions of dollars and encouraging their worst tendencies.”
 Duhigg argued that contemporary VCs are exercising less discretion than their predecessors.
 Instead of getting their hands dirty to craft promising ideas into viable companies, they are spraying money around as if they were making “trading-floor bets.”

 The new company, Fairchild Semiconductor, was a roaring success.
 Owning a slice of it meant that the “traitorous eight”—as they would later be known—focused as much on speaking to potential customers as they did on lab work.
 Fairchild succeeded because it combined the scientific and the commercial at the outset.
 Its backer exercised his option within two years, handing Rock and the eight founders a return of 600 times their investment.
 Together with a new partner, Rock set about refining his idea.
 He persuaded 30 rich individuals to invest in a time-limited, equity-only fund that would, in turn, finance a small number of ambitious firms.
 Two of Rock’s choices paid off so spectacularly that when he closed the fund, seven years later, its value had risen from US$3.4 million to $77 million.